kemapak/css-fundamentals/00-introduction/README.md

 senior design team work with framework engineers to apply their design system to one of this layout frameworks.

 Said that some of us need to know CSS, so this document is for them.
 A solid knowledge of HTML and semantic HTML tags
-is prerequisite for fully understand this documentation. **The only way we humans learn is by doing**, so make sure in addition to reading please write code and look at the example in browsers developers tools.
+is prerequisite for fully understand this documentation.

 I will have additional separate documentation how to build a basic CSS framework and even a separate document that talks about refactoring CSS.